-Provides an overview of theories, current practices, and relevant issues in the field of palliative care, with a focus on the nurse's role.
-In line with the philosophy of nursing at StFX, the concepts of self-care and health promotion as they relate to quality of life issues will be discussed.
+This online course provides an overview of theories, current practices, and relevant issues in the field of palliative care, with a focus on the nurse's role.
+In line with the philosophy of nursing at StFX, students will explore concepts of self-care and health promotion as they relate to quality of life issues.
 Restricted to third- and fourth-year nursing and post-RN students.
-Offered in distance-delivery format.
 Three credits.